malaviya-parth/CN/05_Network Layer/05_Forwarding&Routing/04_dvr.md

 - Option C.

 ## GATE 2011
-THe network uses a DVR protocol.
+The network uses a DVR protocol.
 Once the routes have been stabilized, the distance vectors at different nodes are as follows.
 N1: (0,1,7,8,4)
 N2: (1,0,6,7,3)
 N3: (7,6,0,2,6)
 N4: (8,7,2,0,4)
 N5: (4,3,6,4,0)
 Each distance vector is the distance of the best known path at that instant to nodes, N1 to N5, where the distance to itself is 0.
 Also, all links are symmetric and cost is identical in both directions.
 In each round, all nodes exchange their distance vectors with their respective neighbours.
 Then all nodes update their distance vectors.
-In between two rounds, any change in cosr od a link will cause the two incident nodes to change inly that entry in their distance vectors.
+In between two rounds, any change in cost of a link will cause the two incident nodes to change only that entry in their distance vectors.
 The cost of link N2 - N3 reduces to 2.
 After next round of updates what will be the distance vector at node, N3?
 ![Alt text](image-5.png)

 ### Solution